 Decreased Risk of Chronic Disease

-By exercising frequently and making good choices to keep your body healthy you are actually reducing the risk of developing chronic diseases in the future.
+By exercising frequently and making good choices to keep your body healthy you are reducing the risk of developing chronic diseases in the future.

 Eating foods high in salts, saturated fats, and sugar can lead to numerous different diseases and conditions, from diabetes and gum disease to potential cancers.